-OFFICE: WHITNEY APPLIED TECHNOLOGY CENTER, ROOM 352 PHONE: (315) 498-2687, EMAIL: ARCHTECH@SUNYOCC.EDU
+OFFICE: WHITNEY APPLIED TECHNOLOGY CENTER, ROOM 352 PHONE: (315) 498-2687, EMAIL: ARCHTECH@SUNYOCC.
+EDU

-Graduates of the Architectural Technology program have acquired the knowledge and skills to pursue a wide variety of employment opportunities in the design and construction industry and are well-prepared to pursue a bachelor's degree in a four or five-year college or university program.
+Graduates of the Architectural Technology program have acquired the knowledge and skills to pursue a wide variety of employment opportunities in the design and construction industry and are well-prepared to pursue a bachelor's degree at a four- or five-year college or university.